7 Essential Features Websites Should Have

 Last but not least, let’s talk about call-to-action.
 What is it?
-Why is it important?
+Why is it an important feature for a website?
 And how different is it from GTA (Grand Theft Auto)?

 Quite a lot.
 For starters, it is not a videogame, but a statement that guides visitors to performing actions like buying a product/service or subscribing to a newsletter.